seomoz/interpol/README.md

   validates your API responses against the JSON schema in your endpoint definition files.
 This is useful in test/development environments to ensure that your real API returns valid responses.
-* A documentation browser for your API is planned as well (but not yet implemented).
+* `Interpol::DocumentationApp` builds a sinatra app that renders documentation for your API based on the endpoint definitions.

 You can use any of these tools individually or some combination of all of them.